-Some experts believe that anosognosia is caused by brain damage in certain regions of the brain involved with self-reflection.
-The frontal lobe of the brain is responsible for functions like memory, emotions, impulse control, problem-solving, socializing, motor function, and of course, self-reflection and image.
+Some experts believe that anosognosia is caused by brain damage in specific brain regions involved with self-reflection.
+The brain’s frontal lobe is responsible for memory, emotions, impulse control, problem-solving, socializing, motor function, self-reflection, and image.
 Regardless of your age or status, your self-image is constantly being updated.
-Whenever you gain new information – whether it’s a new haircut or weight changes – it affects how you think about yourself.
+It affects how you think about yourself whenever you gain new information – whether it’s a new haircut or weight changes.
 As you can imagine, this is a never-ending, complex process.
-For this process to go smoothly, the frontal lobe of your brain has to absorb the new information, process it, and use it to basically “edit” your self-image.
+For this process to go smoothly, the frontal lobe of your brain has to absorb the new information, process it, and use it to “edit” your self-image.

-When the brain’s frontal lobe is damaged, which is a common issue in people with conditions like schizophrenia and bipolar disorder, your self-image is affected.
+When the brain’s frontal lobe is damaged, a common issue in people with schizophrenia and bipolar disorder, your self-image is affected.
 Your brain can no longer absorb and process new information to update how you see yourself.
-For a person who requires schizophrenia or bipolar disorder treatment, this can be a hindrance to their recovery.
+This can hinder recovery for someone who requires bipolar disorder or schizophrenia treatment.

 However, anosognosia isn’t an either-or condition.
-Some people only partially lose the ability to see themselves clearly, and in others, the condition comes and goes.
-This can be especially confusing to loved ones who are trying to help.
+Some people only partially lose the ability to see themselves clearly; in others, anosognosia comes and goes.
+This can be incredibly confusing to loved ones who are trying to help.
 It’s hard to understand how someone can completely understand their condition in one moment and then claim they’re perfectly fine in the next.
-That’s why people are always comparing anosognosia vs denial.
+That’s why people are constantly comparing anosognosia vs denial.

 Are You Suffering From Anosognosia?

-Denial is a natural human defense mechanism that kicks in when our mental or physical equilibrium is so powerfully disturbed that it makes us extremely anxious and terrified to admit something actually exists.
+Denial is a natural human defense mechanism that kicks in when our mental or physical equilibrium is so powerfully disturbed that it makes us highly anxious and terrified to admit something exists.
 A form of emotional repression, denial is not a healthy way for someone to cope with disruptive and disturbing situations.
-But the human drive to maintain psychological and physiological homeostasis is so strong that when faced with seemingly insurmountable difficulties, your subconscious steps forward and asserts denial as a coping mechanism.
+But the human drive to maintain psychological and physiological homeostasis is so strong that when faced with seemingly insurmountable difficulties, your subconscious asserts denial as a coping mechanism.

-Denial is a way to repress emotions so unpleasant and trenchant that possible serious psychological damage could affect those who can’t cope with unpleasant facts about themselves or others.
-Mentally ill individuals with anosognosia refuse to think about how their bipolar or schizoaffective disorder is impacting family, friends, and themselves.
+Denial is a way to repress unpleasant and trenchant emotions that possible severe psychological damage could affect those who can’t cope with unpleasant facts about themselves or others.
+Mentally ill individuals with anosognosia refuse to consider how their bipolar or schizoaffective disorder impacts family, friends, and themselves.
 Failing to acknowledge the consequences of not getting treatment for their mental illness is one way for people with anosognosia to avoid feeling a strong sense of guilt and responsibility.

 Identifying Anosognosia Symptoms